jrc13245/UltimaMacros/README.md

 ## 🧩 Known Limitations

+- Macros made with UltimaMacros cannot be saved the normal way that some actionbar addons are capable of.
+- UMacros can be overwritten in their slot by placing a Blizzard action onto the same slot.
+Umacros cannot be placed where a Blizzard action already exists.
 - Macros made here do **not** appear in the default Blizzard macro UI.
 - Action buttons use the chosen icon or Blizzard’s standard fallback if the macro can’t resolve an automatic texture.
 - Only the UltimaMacros editor can create and edit these macros.